-Sciatica is a term used to describe irritation of the sciatic nerve (see diagram).
+Sciatica refers to irritation of the sciatic nerve (see diagram).
 This is not a diagnosis and it is important to remember that sciatica is simply a description of the symptoms associated with this irritation.
-The cause of the irritation can be due to a variety of reasons, such as a lumbar disc bulge or long term bony compression of the nerve.
+Irritation can be from a variety of causes, such as a lumbar disc bulge or long term bony compression of the nerve.

 Referred (Sciatic) Pain – How do I know if I have it?

 Symptoms usually include low back pain that is isolated to one side and commonly radiates into the buttock and down the leg to the foot or toes.
 Other associated symptoms include, pins and needles, numbness and weakness.

 Referred (Sciatic) Pain – How can Physiotherapy help me?

 Physiotherapists are university trained in the assessment and treatment of spinal problems.
 Physiotherapists treat sciatic pain using a variety of techniques, including joint mobilisation (a gentle, safe form of manipulation), traction, deep tissue releases and exercises.
 We can also advise on ways to relieve your pain by correcting its cause, for example the correction of poor postural habits.